klaasnienhuis/devfab/docs/guide/objects/scenegraph.md

 ## Group nodes

 A `Group` node is inserted between the `MatrixTransform` and the `Geometry` node.
 This is a node that can contain multiple nodes.
 In this case, the `Group` node contains a single node, the `Geometry` node.
 It's a result of the way the fbx exporter works.
 If an object has a single material, the `Group` node contains a single `Geometry` node.
-If an object has multiple materials, the `Group` node contains multiple `Geometry` nodes, one ofr each material.
+If an object has multiple materials, the `Group` node contains multiple `Geometry` nodes, one for each material.

 Here's an example of a scene with a single object that has multiple materials.